 “If I had asked what people wanted, I would have created faster horses.” – Henry Ford

 The vast majority of marketing messages out there require the potential buyer to already know what they need, putting the marketer into a commodity selling position.
 Your job is to create demand, to enable people to come to realize they have a need they didn’t know or understand – when you do that, margins expand and sales cycles get faster.

 Following these five principle will force you to view the world from you customers' eyes and further, it will force you to find new ways to solve your customers' new and old problems.
+(A great example of this can be seen in what Larry Kim did when creating Wordstream.)
 While difficult, excelling will make you a “Best-In-Class” company.
 The failure to excel will make you a “me-too” company and the ills of commoditization will continue to erode your efforts.

 If you’d like help in making this transition – let us know.